davidvarney/code-challenge/README.md

 Production Server Setup
 ----------------------------------
 The production server that I deployed this to is a server running over at Digital Ocean.
 I went ahead and created one of the smaller instances with an Ubuntu 16.04 and Docker image.
+I went ahead and pointed my domain (davidvrney.com) to the production server so I wouldn't have to remember yet another IP address.
 Long story short, I installed this exactly how I described above in the "Steps for Setup/Install" section.

 Problems/Issues Faced
 --------------------------------